pynapple-org/pynapple/doc/user_guide/01_introduction_to_pynapple.md

 **[Discrete correlograms & ISI](05_correlograms_isi)**

-This module analyses discrete events, for example by computing the cross-correlograms of a population of neurons.
+This module analyses discrete events, specifically correlograms (for example by computing the cross-correlograms of a population of neurons) and interspike interval (ISI) distributions.

 **[Bayesian decoding](07_decoding)**